Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Multi-Modal Feature Fusion and Beamforming Angle Prediction

 The multi-modal data used in this scheme contains completely different semantic information.
-The 2D-visual feature, distance feature, and angular feature extracted from the VFE module, DFE module, and AFE module, respectively, need to be preserved entirely to prevent the mixing of different features.
-Therefore, a tensor concatenation operation is applied to combine the three features and create an informative representation of the multi-modal feature.
+The 2D-visual feature, distance feature, and angular feature need to be preserved entirely to prevent the mixing of different features.
+Therefore, a tensor concatenation operation is first applied to combine the three features and create an informative representation of the multi-modal feature.